 Abstract

 Viruses infect their hosts by a series of protein-protein interactions (PPIs), starting with the virus binding to surface receptors, and concluding with virus assembly and egress of complete virus particles.
 We discuss the coverage of human viruses and how well their proteins have been studied for host-virus protein-protein interactions.
 Given the impossibility of reviewing the huge body of literature on virus-host interactions, we based our review primarily on data available from public databases.
-Notably, only 4 virus families have accumulated more than 1,000 PPIs when all their PPIs are combined, namely Orthomyxoviruses (5,494), herpesviruses (5,423), papillomaviruses (3,927) and retroviruses (2,285).
+Notably, only 4 virus families have accumulated more than 1,000 PPIs when all their PPIs are combined, namely orthomyxoviruses (5,494), herpesviruses (5,423), papillomaviruses (3,927) and retroviruses (2,285).
 Thus, some viruses have been extremely well studied, with some viruses, such as HIV, having more than a hundred interactions identified for each of its proteins.
 We further discuss the diversity of viruses (in terms of available genome sequences) in relationship to their medical significance.
 In addition, we explore the reliability and physiological relevance of PPIs.
 While for many medically important viruses numerous genome sequences are available relatively few interactions are known (e.g. rhinoviruses).
 Given the broad scope of our review we discuss only a few viruses, such as Influenza, in more detail to illustrate the challenge of finding functions for numerous PPIs.

 Introduction